LeeMorinUCF/ECP3004S21/demo_25_Databases/README.md

 ### Using Command Files

-While you might type faster than I do, what you type at the prompt would have to be re-entered to make any modifications.
-In addition, there would be no record of what you entered.
+One of the benefits of writing your queries in separate files is *portability*:
+SQL is a language in its own right, so you can run scripts with SQL queries on a number of different platforms.

-If your commands are collected into ```.sql``` scripts then it would serve as a form of documentation, enabling someone else to build upon your work in the future.
+If your commands are collected into ```.sql``` scripts then it would also serve as a form of documentation, enabling someone else to build upon your work in the future.

 See the scripts ```FirstTable.sql```, ```SecondTable.sql``` and ```ExampleThetaJoin.sql``` above.

+One way of inplementing this is by installing the program sqlite3 on your operating system.
+Then you can open it in a terminal window and write short commands to run the scripts.
+These SQL scripts typically have other commands above and below the queries to format files and redirect output.

-You can create the first table by running the command
+For example, you can create the first table by running the command

 ```
 sqlite> .read FirstTable.sql
 ```
 at the ```sqlite>``` prompt and likewise for the second table.
-Verify the result by entering ```.tables``` and ```.schema```.
+Verify the result by entering ```.tables``` and ```.schema```, which are other sqlite3 commands that work at the command prompt.

-RUn the sample query by entering
+Run the sample query by entering
 ```
 sqlite> .read ExampleThetaJoin.sql
 ```
 at the ```sqlite>``` prompt.

-To see the result, type ```more ExampleThetaJoin.csv``` in a terminal window.
+To see the result, type ```cat ExampleThetaJoin.csv``` in a terminal window.

+This just one more among many ways to submit SQL queries to a database.

 ## Auctions Database